dnbln/nb-rs/README.md

 }
 ```

-By using the `local` feature, you can completelly skip requests to the API.
+By using the `local` feature, you can completely skip requests to the API.

 ```rust ,no_run
 fn main() {